qojulia/QuantumCumulants.jl/docs/src/examples/superradiant-laser.md

 \end{align}
 ```

-To calculate the dynamic of the system we create a system of ordinary differential equations, which can be used by [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/).
+To calculate the dynamics of the system we create a system of ordinary differential equations, which can be used by [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/).

 ```@example superradiant-laser